georgiybykov/test-guru/README.md

 # List of entities* for the Test-Guru project:

+### User

-          User: has his own name and group.
+  It has his own name and group.
 Authentication of user.

+### Test

-          Test: is the main entitie of the project.
+  It is the main entitie of the project.

+### Question

-          Question: belongs to tests; and contains question text and list of answers.
+  It belongs to tests; and contains question text and list of answers.

+### Answer

-          Answer: related to the question; and contains answer text.
+  It is related to the question; and contains answer text.

+### Result

-          Result: contains test results.
+  It contains test results.

 *(real-world objects)